What is ethylene oxide?

 The U.S. Occupational Safety and Health Administration has information about limiting occupational exposure to ethylene oxide.

 - National Toxicology Program.
-Ethylene Oxide, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Ethylene Oxide, Report on Carcinogens, Fourteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed December 28, 2018.